snowch/biginsight-examples/examples/Zeppelin/README.md

 ![Pyspark Test Notebook](./Pyspark_Test.png)

+- Click on the drop down arrow at the top right
+  - Select Interpreter
+      - Search for 'spark'
+          - Navigate to the 'livy' section
+              - Click edit
+              - Change 'livy.spark.master' to 'yarn-client'
+              - Click Save
+              - Click OK to save and restart the interpreter
+          - Navigate to the 'spark' section
+              - Click edit
+              - Change 'master' to 'yarn-client'
+              - Click Save
+              - Click OK to save and restart the interpreter
 - Click on the 'Pyspark Test' notebook to open it
 - Click on the run button in the notebook windows to execute the notebook code
 - Verify the row count output from spark equals the expected row count

+You should also be able to see the above spark job running on the spark cluster.
+While the notebook is running, you could ssh into the cluster and run the command `yarn application -list`.

 ## Limitations